semtexzv/tokio-zmq/futures-zmq/README.md

 [documentation](https://docs.rs/futures-zmq/)
 [crates.io](https://crates.io/crates/futures-zmq)

 This crate contains wrappers around ZeroMQ Concepts with Futures.
+It shares an external API with [tokio-zmq](https://docs.rs/tokio-zmq), but unlike tokio-zmq, futures-zmq is OS and Executor agnostic.
+This comes at the cost of performance, as futures-zmq relies on spinning up a separate thread for managing the ZeroMQ sockets, while tokio-zmq can avoid this issue by letting mio manage the sockets.

 Currently Supported Sockets
  - REP